RedPitaya/Documentation/logic.rst

 some options like trigger will be combined into a single API function.

-The other option would be to provide a configuration structure similar to the memmory map, containing all configuration option, and then provide a single API function, which would accept this structure as argument.
+The other option would be to provide a configuration structure similar to the memory map, containing all configuration option, and then provide a single API function, which would accept this structure as argument.

 int rp_la_cfg (int unsigned channel, rp_la_cfg_t cfg);